 - It reduces the amount of time spent weeding in the garden.
 If you want to enjoy gardening without too much effort, landscape fabric is a good choice.

 - Landscape your garden once with proper planning, and then enjoy it without having to worry about changing it in a significant way.

-- Landscape fabric is ideal for those who have a busy schedule but are also fond of gardening.
+- Landscaping fabric is ideal for those who have a busy schedule but are also fond of gardening.